Pat Lindsey (golfer)

-Amateur career
+Early life and amateur career

-Lindsey was born, raised, and still makes his home in Toledo, Ohio.
+In 1952, Lindsey was born in Toledo, Ohio.
 He was introduced to golf by his father, an orthodontist, and top amateur golfer.
-A 1970 graduate of Maumee Valley Country Day School, he went on to attend the University of South Florida in Tampa, Florida graduating in 1975.
+Lindsey graduated of Maumee Valley Country Day School.

+In 1975, he graduated from University of South Florida in Tampa, Florida.

 Professional career

-Lindsey turned professional in 1975.
-He spent four-plus years on mini tours and working as a club professional.
-He qualified for the PGA Tour in 1979 and competed through the 1987 season.
+In 1975, Lindsey turned professional.
+He spent four-plus years on mini-tours and working as a club professional.

+Lindsey had success at Spring 1979 PGA Tour Qualifying School.
+He competed on the PGA Tour through the 1987 season.
 His career year in professional golf was 1983 when he finished 67th on the money list with four top-10 finishes including a win at the B.C.
 Open by four strokes over Gil Morgan.
 His best finish in a major championship was T-74 at the 1983 PGA Championship.

 After retiring as a touring professional in 1987, Lindsey has held various positions in sales and marketing with real estate developers in the Toledo area.
 After turning 50 in 2002, Lindsey played in a very limited number of Champions Tour events.

+Personal life

-He and his wife, Julie, have two daughters, Maggie and Hannah.
+Lindsey and his wife, Julie, have two daughters, Maggie and Hannah.